7 Tips for Chasing Perfect Fall Colours in Ontario

 Water adds more contrast and blue hues on a sunny day.

-Since water must remain calm to achieve a desired effect, it's best to find a small forest lake surrounded by picturesque trees.
+Since water must remain calm to achieve the desired effect, it's best to find a small forest lake surrounded by picturesque trees.

 When looking for a great view, you can occasionally bump into very interesting artifacts.
 Like this construction truck circa 1930s left to rust at the abandoned farm in Frontenac Provincial Park.
 I also remember seeing a similar old rusty car on the Granite Ridge trail in Killarney Provincial Park.